ryanve/tunes/README.md

 }]
 ```

-In your media objects, you can include whatever extra properties you want for use with '[data-cue-insert]' and/or '[data-cue-attr]'.
+In your media objects, you can include whatever extra properties you want for use with `[data-cue-insert]` and/or `[data-cue-attr]`.
 The purpose of these attributes is to enable you to include relavent credits, captions, or links.

 ```json
 [{